 So, while the web allows us all to revel in our animals' antics and portray our pets in all their glory, how about in real life?
 Muzzles on and claws retracted please, folks.

 In terms of real-life interaction with other humans, cats don't offer a great deal.
-In fact, the best place to make friends through your cat is on social media, where dedicated Facebook groups come together to share photos, videos, silly stories and useful tips.
+In fact, the best place to make friends through your cat is on social media, where dedicated Facebook groups and Instagram communities come together to share photos, videos, silly stories and useful tips.

 When it comes to love, it seems owning a pooch also makes you more attractive to potential partners.
 Of those people attracted to pet owners, 63% would go for someone with a dog, while 90% of self-professed dog lovers are more attracted to dog owners.
 Woof!